jacobtomlinson/website/content/posts/2019/2019-07-05-littlest-cuda-hub.md

 ## Uses

 Now we have a great place to experiment with GPU accelerated Python libraries.
-At the Met Office hackathon people were experimenting with things like replacing numpy with cupy in existing libraries and testing performance.
-As people write up their own blog posts about this I'll add a list of them here.
+At the Met Office hackathon people were experimenting with things like [replacing numpy with cupy in existing libraries](https://medium.com/informatics-lab/accelerating-iris-with-nvidia-gpus-6a5a44ff047e).

 ## Future enhancements